scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 unintentional collisions with normal Pandoc attributes.
 In the example, ``cb.run`` indicates that code should be run, stdout should be included and interpreted as Markdown, and stderr should be displayed in the event of errors.
+If a Jupyter kernel were in use, rich output such as plots would also be included.
 Finally, the ``name`` keyword is used to assign a unique name to each piece of code.
 This allows the code to be referenced elsewhere in a document to insert any combination of its Markdown source, code, stdout, stderr, and rich output (for Jupyter kernels).

 Creating examples
 =================